Phasing Out of Restrictions on Input Tax Refunds for Large Businesses for the Period January 1, 2018, to December 31, 2020

-- amounts from the sale of real property that is capital property;
+- amounts from the sale of real property that was capital property;

-- amounts from the sale of the goodwill of a business where no QST is payable on the sale.
+- amounts from the sale of the goodwill of a business where no QST was payable on the sale.

 The following businesses and related persons are considered large businesses, regardless of the value of their taxable sales:

 - credit unions